fractalysid/Gen2-UHF-RFID-Reader/README.md

 - install_dependencies.sh: installs podman/docker and tweak kernel parameters for running the program.
 Configuration is made persistent.
 This step requires root privileges.
 - build_image.sh: builds the image where the application is built and installed
 - run.sh: runs the application inside the container
+- benchmarking.sh: runs the application multiple times and report success rate for every reading session

 ```shell